 Add more broth or water if you want your soup a bit soupy.
 Mine was loaded with mouth-melting onion bits.
 Just the way I like it.

 1 tablespoons white wine vinegar

 1 tablespoon dried thyme

 1 teaspoon salt

 2 tablespoons olive oil

 Heat butter in a large heave-duty pot over medium high heat.
 Add the onions and cook until the onions are well caramelized, about 30 to 40 minutes.
 Stir and scrape the bottom occasionally with a wooden spatula.

 Add white wine and continue cooking for 5 minutes.
 Then add beef broth, vinegar and thyme and bring to a boil over high heat.
-Lower the heat and simmer for 10 minutes to allow the flavors to blend.
+Lower the heat and simmer for 10 minutes to allow the flavours to blend.
 Season with salt and pepper.

 Preheat oven to 450F.